PhoenixTales/phoenix-docs/lore/gods.md

 * *Beliar* [G] aka *Vandras* [A] & *Kasakk* [N]
 * *Adanos* [G] aka *Adrastos* [A] & *Cyvanis* [A]

-Mike came up with the gods.
-One of the names from Mikes original gods was *Ra*, and maybe *Adanos* or *Adrastos* too, while *Innos*, *Vandras*, *Beliar* and *Cyvanis* (and perhaps *Adanos*) were suggestions from Filler - he made a list of potential names.
-One of the original names by Mike may have been lost.
-We do not know for sure who suggested which name, nor does Mike remember.
+Mike came up with the three names.
+One of these initial names was *Ra*, the others remain speculation.
+But we know that *Innos*, *Vandras*, most likely *Beliar* and *Cyvanis* (and perhaps *Adrastos* too) were suggestions from Filler (Mattias Filler was the most important story-writer responsible for the main plot besides Stefan Nyul and Mike).
+He did not suggest just three names but made a whole list of potential names.

 > Innos, Adanos and Beliar came later from Filler.
-And one of these three names was one of mine, but I do not remember which one. [...]
+One of these three names was one of mine, but I do not remember which one. [...]
 I believe Innos I had called RA before.

-It was Mattias Filler (the most important story-writer responsible for the main plot besides Stefan Nyul and Mike), who came up with the final names of the Gods, at least in case of *Innos* and *Beliar*, because he did not like the original names from Mike.
-The one name that may have been an original suggestion by Mike, might be Adanos, which was either among Mikes original suggestions or has been slightly changed by Filler from a formerly suggested *Adrastos* into Adanos.
-But it also could have been Beliar.
+Mike does not remember much, but we now that it was Filler came up with the final names of the Gods, except for one from Mike, which was kept.
+And we know that it was not Innos, as his name was Ra.

+And since we know that Ra was one of the original names from Mike (which still appears in the Comic), we could also speculate that "Gotha" may be one of his names, as it also appears in the Comic.

+> "... in Gothas Namen..."
+> "... in the name of Gotha"

+It is mentioned in a similar way as Beliar or Innos in the game and since Ra was the name for Innos at the time, Beliar seems most likely.
+It remains speculation, as Gotha could as well be interpreted e.g. as a saint.
+But if he is one of the gods, and if we can identify him with Beliar, and since we know that one of the final names by Mike was kept and it was neither Ra nor Gotha, we can speculate that the original names by Mike were...

+* Ra
+* Gotha
+* Adanos

+This also fits insofar as that Adanos is still Mikes favourite god that he has chosen to use as a nickname (and the New Camp his favourite camp).
+{: .subtext }

+It may also be that Adrastos was Mikes suggestion which has then been changed into Adanos, but it remains speculative.

 > Mattias came to me and said: "The names of the gods are crap, we need to redo them..."
 So he did.
 [Mike Hoge, interview with Dmitriy, 30.12.20](https://gothicarchive.org/postrelease/interviews/MikeHoge_30_12_2020.html)